 Filters - Most landscape photographers carry a selection of filters for various lighting conditions and, of course, of differing sizes according to the lenses they carry.
 A circular polarizer for cutting down glare.
 A neutral density for reducing overall light hitting the sensor or film and an ND graduated filter (nd grad) for reducing the light from a portion of the scene (usually the sky).
 Most carry multiples of the last two types.

 What Are the Best Camera Settings for Landscape Photography?

 Any experienced photographer has heard the question, "what are the best camera settings for X type of photography?"
 And the proper answer is, "It depends."
-Light is always different and hence camera settings need to be different too.
+Light is always different and hence camera settings need to be different too, depending on the type of image you want to capture.
 With that said, there are a few common themes in camera settings that can be applied to landscape photography with reasonable consistency to get the type of shot you might see in a magazine.

-This handy tool is a landscape photographer's best friend.
+This handy tool is a digital landscape photographer's best friend.
 If you are not sure about what the histogram does, it shows you a representation of the light that your camera is capturing (in your view finder or LCD screen depending on your setup).
 The good news is that a histogram is usually a LOT more accurate about making a judgement on light than simply looking at the image on your LCD.

 How do you read a histogram?
 Basically, on the viewfinder of your digital camera, the left side of the graph represents the shadows of the image and the right side, the highlights.
 The easiest way to remember that, is "black and white" in that order.
 If the graph is mainly towards the left, then the image will be dark.
 To the right and the image will be bright.